 While a single extra line along a short road like this might not be a big deal, when you have tracks from searchers that recorded their drive to the search area, or their flight into the backcountry, it becomes important to clean the tracks to keep a nice search map.

-Create a tracks folder for OP2.
-Move the search tracks you imported to that folder using bulk ops.
-Clean up the tracks using the guidance above.
+2. Next, clean up the tracks using the guidance in this lesson.
 Split the tracks to isolate the extraneous portions, then delete the portions that are not relevant to the search.
-Delete any additional tracks that are very far outside of the search area.

 You should now be able to import track data, organize that into relevant folders, and clean up tracks so that you only have the part relevant to your search.
 In the next chapter, we’ll look at strategies for handling search maps on a larger scale, without wreaking havoc on your collaborators!